-Half moons of delicata squash get tossed with maple syrup and Dijon mustard, and are roasted until caramelized (learn more about roasting delicata squash in this post).
+Half moons of Delicata squash (or any winter squash variety – see below!) get tossed with maple syrup and Dijon mustard, and are roasted until caramelized (learn more about roasting Delicata squash in this post).
 They get layered into a salad of mixed greens with roasted nuts, pomegranate seeds, creamy goat cheese, and a maple balsamic dressing.
 The squash can be roasted several hours in advance, and the dressing can be made days ahead of time, meaning all I have to do once my guests arrive is arrange the salad on serving plates.
 Voila, things just got fancy up in here.

 - As far as the greens go, I prefer a mix with something slightly bitter, such as radicchio, arugula and/or baby mustard greens.
 However, nearly any leafy green thing will do.
 I’ve made this roasted squash salad with everything from baby spinach to arugula to thinly sliced lacinato kale leaves.